State still slow to transfer mental health patients from overcrowded county jails

 Data shows steps in the right direction

-“This is a an ever growing number for us,” Campbell said.
+“This is an ever-growing number for us,” Campbell said.
 “And again, it’s concerning to us, because every day they’re in our custody is another potential problem.”

 DHS has mental health facilities across the state, but they are often at capacity, leaving the burden of housing them on county jails until they can be transferred.
 DHS Secretary Grace Hou said Wednesday that the lack of staffing and an increase in demand for this space is causing the delays.

-“We’ve seen an increase in the number of court remanded referrals to our psychiatric hospitals at the same time, as the governor shared, we are facing workforce challenges not just in the state, but in the behavioral health system, writ large,” Hou said.
+“We’ve seen an increase in the number of court-remanded referrals to our psychiatric hospitals at the same time,” Hou said.
+“As the governor shared, we are facing workforce challenges not just in the state, but in the behavioral health system, writ large.”

 Campbell has been a vocal critic of IDHS for over a year on this problem.
 When these transfers don’t happen, it can lead to overcrowding in his jail, and his facility can’t provide the care people need.